iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.10.01.005_01/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.americanwell.android.member.wellpoint 5 reviews"/>
 </p>

+> 36 minutes from download to end of visit!<br> :date: __2021-07-02 18:52:12__

+> Managed to get a quick refill on my asthma meds over the weekend before a week of traveling.
+Made life so easy.
+Caring, professional.
+Gotta understand though that somethings are better to be seen in person for new diagnosis. this is an awesome option for maintenance and things we've experienced before.<br> :date: __2021-07-02 02:11:49__

+> Great<br> :date: __2021-07-01 19:14:03__

+> Veryhelp ful<br> :date: __2021-06-30 22:39:40__

+> Extremely easy to use and very helpful<br> :date: __2021-06-28 17:47:37__

 > The doctors are very helpful.
 They have answers for all my questions.<br> :date: __2021-06-27 03:22:53__

 > Best mental help I've had for depression<br> :date: __2021-06-25 18:56:01__